cyberspyde/test-app/tasks.md

 Question tasks

-1. create a new Question using api ()
+1. create a new Question using api (permission set to Admin only) send POST request to : http://localhost:8000/questions/ required params : Auth token, {"question_text": "", "test" : {test id} }

-2. read the Question using api ()
+2. read the Question using api (permission set to Admin only for all questions, allowAny for specific questions) send GET request to : http://localhost:8000/questions/ required : Auth token

-3. update the Question using api ()
+3. update the Question using api (permission set to Admin only) send PUT request to : http://localhost:8000/questions/<int:pk>
+    required : Auth token, {params to change, "test" : {test_id} }

-4. delete the Question using api ()
+4. delete the Question using api (permission set to Admin only) send DELETE request to : http://localhost:8000/questions/<int:pk>
+    required : Auth token

 Answer tasks

-1. create the Answer using api ()
+1. create the Answer using api (any Authenticated users) send POST request to : http://localhost:8000/answers/ required : Auth token, {"answer_text" : "", "test" : {test_id}, "question" : {question_id} }

-2. read the Question using api ()
+2. read the Answer using api (permission set to Admin only) send GET request to : http://localhost:8000/answers/ required : Auth token, id if for specific answers

-3. update the Answer using api ()
+3. update the Answer using api (permission set to Authenticated user only) send PUT request to : http://localhost:8000/answers/<int:pk>
+    required : Auth token,

-4. delete the Answer using api ()
+4. delete the Answer using api (permission set to Admin only) send DELETE request to : http://localhost:8000/answers/<int:pk>
+    required : Auth token, answer id